HailtheWhale/Construct_Robotics_Courses/Introductory_Courses/Linux_Scripts/README.md

 # Intro to Linux
 The "Linux for Robotics" course provided by the Construct.

-## Interesting Info that was learned:
+## Interesting info that was learned:
 - ROS only fully supports Linux.
 - How to see hidden files and what these are.
 - How to view permission and set them.